pablobgldo/urban-tide-technical-task/README.md

 3. Build the containers by navigating into the project directory and running ```docker-compose up --build```.

 ## Using the application
 To use the application, you can send a POST request with a CSV file to http://localhost:5000/upload-csv once the Docker containers are running.
-This can be done using tools like Postman or Insomnia.
-To verify that the data has been inserted into the containerised database, you can run ```docker exec -it [postgres_container_name] bash``` in the CLI.
-You can find more details on containers using ```docker ps```.
+This can be done using tools like Insomnia or Postman.
+If you decide to use Insomnia like I did, make sure to use 'Multipart form' with an entry named 'file' and the CSV file as value.
+To verify that the data has been inserted properly into the containerised database, you could first run ```docker exec -it urban-tide-technical-task-postgres-1 bash```, then connect to the containerised database using ```psql -U postgres``` and finally run ```SELECT * FROM test``` to display the contents of the table in which the data has been inserted.

 ## Functionality
 CSV Upload: Accepts CSV files with a specific format (timestamp, value, category).